Everyday Magic Storytellers

 ANNE JOHNSON (Director of Everyday Magic) is a storyteller and songwriter who is committed to bringing live storytelling and music into the schools.
 She believes children need stories, music and art in the same way that plants need sun and rain.
 Over the last ten years she has developed Everyday Magic as a resource for teachers and children.
 She believes it is crucial to have long term relationships with the schools, and together with the Everyday Magic team of storytellers, musicians and artists to work in partnership with the teachers to provide a very special contribution to the school’s programme.

 Sef Townsend has spent many years animating children and adults through the medium of story, language, rhythm and song and he is equally at home in a nursery school, in the family atmosphere of a local festival, or at a national museum.
 Always the focus in his work is the ‘join in’ activity, where the ‘audience’ usually ends up singing along or joining in the telling.
 This is also popular in his work with teachers, and with his refugee, peace and reconciliation, and interfaith projects.
-Recent work has taken him to Northern Ireland, The Middle East and South Africa
+His vibrant performances have taken him to Northern Ireland, The Middle East and South Africa

 Everyday Magic Registered Charity 1148659